nicholasferguson/Display.Quaternion.Rotation/README.md

 ik = -j  AND ki = j<br>

 **Now we redo multiplication of two quaternions**<br>
-Note: we need additional layers of indices to work with our complex number interface.
+Note: we need additional layers of indices to work with our complex number interface.<br>
 Quaternion 1: [a0,a1i,a2j,a3k]<br>
 Quaternion 2: [b0,b1i,b2j,b3k]<br>